Learning and Achieving Together

 Friends of Hobletts Manor School (FoHMS)

-We have a full and active Governing Body, which includes Parent Governors as well as representatives from staff, the local authority and the local community.
+We have a full and active Governing Board, which includes Parent Governors as well as representatives from staff, the local authority and the local community.
 The Governing Body has a range of duties and powers and a general responsibility for the conduct of the school.
-Vacancies for Parent Governors are advertised
+Vacancies for Parent Governors are advertised as they arise.
+If you would be interested in joining us please contact Rajinder Rall or Daniel Taylor via our admin email email@example.com.

 Health and Welfare

-The School Office can give prescribed medicines, such as antibiotics, to your child as long as the school has a signed permission form from yourselves as parents/carers confirming the name of the medicine, current dosage, etc. We request that parent/carers come in and administer any non-prescription medicines themselves as we are unable to do so.
-A permission form should also be signed for inhalers to be used in school.
+The School Office can give prescribed medicines, such as antibiotics, to your child as long as the school has a signed permission form from yourselves as parents/carers confirming the name of the medicine, current dosage, etc. A permission form should also be signed for inhalers to be used in school.
 If your child requires the use of an inhaler in school, please ensure that one is kept in school at all times.
-If your child carries an epipen, we ask that parents/carers provide two to keep in school; one with them and one to be kept in the School Office as a spare.
+If your child carries an Auto-injector, we ask that parents/carers provide two to keep in school; one with them and one to be kept in the School Office as a spare.
 With any major medical issues you will be required to asked to fill out a Protocol Form, outlining symptoms, signs and treatments.
+Due to the level of responsibility with administering medicines HMJ has taken the decision to ONLY accept the following over the counter medication for administration by school staff which can easily be identified as age appropriate-

 We have a house system that operates across all year groups.
-Children belong to Brownlee (Red), Whitlock (Green) ,Kenny (Black), Farah (Yellow) or Stretton (Blue) houses and enjoy activities, competitions and allegiance to their house.
-For PE, children are expected to wear a school t-shirt in their house colour.
+Over the course of the year, children have the opportunity to enjoy activities, competitions and allegiance to their house.

 Keeping In Touch